pingswept/micropropro/content/_index.md

 ME 194 is a new course at Tufts University in the spring of 2021 taught by Brandon Stafford.

-You're going to love it.
+You're going to love it!

 ## Instructors